ritun16/Machine_Learning_short_projecct/README.md

 * Apply Naive Bayes model to get the prediction accuracy

 ## [Application of LOGISTIC REGRESSION on Amazon's Fine Food Review](https://github.com/ritun16/Machine_Learning_short_projecct/tree/master/Logistic_Regression_on_Amazon_Food_Review)
-The main objective of the project is to apply Naive Bayes algorithm on amazon fine food review
+The main objective of the project is to apply Logistic Regression algorithm on amazon fine food review
 * Convert the free text of food reviews into numerical vectors
 * Apply Logistic Regression model to get the prediction accuracy